nix-community/nixvim/README.md

 be installed containing the same information, they can be viewed with `man nixvim`.

 ## Plugins
-After you have installed NixVim, you will no doubt want to enable some plugins.
+After you have installed Nixvim, you will no doubt want to enable some plugins.
 Plugins are based on a modules system, similarly to NixOS and Home Manager.

 So, to enable some supported plugin, all you have to do is enable its module: